tlkamp/terraform-provider-validation/docs/data-sources/warning.md

 ### Required

-- `condition` (Boolean) The condition which, if true, causes an error to be thrown.
+- `condition` (Boolean) The condition which, if true, causes a warning message to be printed.
 - `summary` (String) The message displayed to the user if the condition is true.

 ### Optional